moss/architectural-design-challenge/STORIES.md

 SOMEDAY/MAYBE
 -------------
 * Allow input of arbitrarily large files.
 * Show a usage message when called with the wrong arguments.
+* Upgrade to JBehave 3.
+* Integrate Groovy for easier scripting.